-To measure the relationship between the change in product price and the sales turnover, the questionnaire was structured to contain respondents' occupational level and position in the organization, as well as the respondents' involvement in price changes in the organization.
-Also the financial report of the sample company was measured to examine the effect of price change on sales turnover.
+To measure the relationship between the attainment of organizational objective and pricing decision, the questionnaire was structured to contain respondents' occupational level and position in the organization, as well as the respondents' involvement in pricing decision in the organization.
+Also the financial report of the sample company was measured to examine the effect of pricing decision (price change) on organizational objective (profitability).
 Check for the validity and reliability of the instrument was provided by ensuring that items that most related to independent and dependent variables are built into the instrument in line of the advices of several experts.
 The respondents were made to indicate the degree of their agreement with the statements on the questionnaire about themselves.
-Both open and close ended questions were asked (hybrid) thus a hybrid type of questionnaire was designed.
-Also close ended questions was used to ask the respondents if they have changed the price of their product before.
+Both open and close ended questions were asked, thus a hybrid type of questionnaire was designed.
+Also close ended questions were used to ask the respondents if they have made pricing decisions (changed the price of their product) before and if they consider the price of similar products when making pricing decision.
 Several items relating to both dependent and independent variables form part of the contents of the instrument.
 The Student t-test analysis tool was used in testing the null hypothesis.